 – Round trip coach transfer from central Beijing to Yixian

-– Expert tour guides, including Jeremiah Jenne (Beijing by Foot) and Yue Xiaohong (The Hutong)
+– Expert tour guides, including Jeremiah Jenne (Beijing by Foot)

 – 1-night twin-share accommodation at local Manchu Guesthouse